Technical Committee (TC) Process (30 July 2009)

 (2) Persons who lose Eligible Person status for reasons including, but not limited to, change of employment shall have up to 15 days of TC membership as an OASIS Individual Member in which to request a Leave of Absence or re-establish eligibility.
 A Member shall lose TC membership on the 16th day after losing Eligible Person status or at the end of a Leave of Absence requested as specified in Section 2.6 if Eligible Person status has not been re-established.

-Termination of membership in an OASIS TC shall automatically end voting rights in the TC as well as membership in any subcommittee of that TC, and eligibility to represent that TC in a JC.
+Termination of membership in an OASIS TC shall automatically end voting rights in the TC as well as membership in any subcommittee of that TC.

 Every Voting Member of an OASIS TC shall be entitled to at least one Leave of Absence during any one twelve month period.
 During a Leave of Absence, a Voting Member shall be exempt from the participation criteria specified in Section 2.4.
-A first Leave of Absence during any one twelve month period shall be obtained automatically upon application to the Chair of the TC.
+A first Leave of Absence during any one twelve month period shall be obtained automatically by sending an e-mail to both the Chair and the TC mailing list.
 The Chair must notify the TC of all Leaves of Absence by reporting them in the minutes of the TC's next meeting.

 A Voting Member who has already been granted a Leave of Absence during any twelve month period may apply for a maximum of one additional Leave of Absence during the same twelve month period, but a second Leave of Absence during any twelve month period shall be granted only upon formal Resolution of the TC.